La Maza

-"La Maza" ("The Sledgehammer") is a song by Argentine singer Mercedes Sosa featuring Colombian singer-songwriter Shakira from Sosa's studio album Cantora, un Viaje Íntimo (2009).
+"La Maza" ("The Sledgehammer") is a song written and performed by Cuban composer and musician Silvio Rodríguez in 1982.
 An acoustic folk song, it is known for its political message.
-The song was originally written and performed by Cuban composer and musician Silvio Rodríguez in 1982.

-Background and release

-"Mercedes is the greatest voice of Latin American folklore.
-We carry her in our hearts.
-It is a small tribute to this great person, woman and talent that has given birth to our Latin America".

-— —Shakira on Mercedes Sosa and "La Maza".
+A cover of the song by Argentine singer Mercedes Sosa featuring Colombian singer-songwriter Shakira is featured in Sosa's studio album Cantora, un Viaje Íntimo released in 2009.

+Origin

-"La Maza" was written by Cuban composer and musician Silvio Rodriguez in 1979, and first released by him in 1982 as a part of his fifth studio album Unicornio.
-Mercedes Sosa performed the song together with Shakira in May 2008, before releasing a studio recording of the duet on her thirty-second studio album Cantora 1 on 27 March 2009, and on the double album Cantora, un Viaje Íntimo in September 2009.
+"La Maza" was written by Cuban composer and musician Silvio Rodríguez in 1979, and first released by him in 1982 as a part of his fifth studio album Unicornio.